junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 ♦ **If signs have been present less than 2 years**, inject 2.4 million units of benzathine penicillin all at once, half the dose in each buttock (see p.
 352).
 If allergic to penicillin, take tetracycline or erythromycin by mouth, 500 mg, 4 times a day for 15 days.

-♦ **If signs have been present more than 2 years**, inject 2.4 million units of benzathine penicillin—half in each buttock—once a week for 3 weeks, for a total of 7.2 million units.
+♦ **If signs have been present more than 2 years**, inject 2.4 million units of benzathine penicillin, half in each buttock, once a week for 3 weeks, for a total of 7.2 million units.
 If allergic to penicillin, take either tetracycline or erythromycin, 500 mg, 4 times each day for 30 days.

 ♦ If there is any chance that someone has syphilis, she should immediately see a health worker.
 Special blood tests may be needed.
 If tests cannot be made, the person should be treated for syphilis in any case.